 How it will benefit you by going on placements throughout the course

-By going out on placement from your first semester at the University of Leeds, you will be able to start putting theory from the classroom into practice and start developing your cardiac physiology skills, these become more advanced with each year of study.
+Usually our students go out on placement from semester 1 at the University of Leeds.
+Students will be able to start putting theory from the classroom into practice and start developing cardiac physiology skills, these become more advanced with each year of study.
 Other courses may not give you this opportunity to work with real patients so early.

 We guarantee that every student gets a placement